AndrewJBateman/angular-components-study/README.md

-# Angular Tutorial App
+# :zap: Angular Tutorial App

-App to study differences between dumb (presentational and portable) components and smart components (that can have logic, trigger change detection and manage data/services).
+* App to study differences between dumb (presentational and portable) components and smart components (that can have logic, trigger change detection and manage data/services).

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)